Even though beautiful abstract portraits look complicated, they’re fairly easy to create. All you need are a few images and Adobe Photoshop.

 Use the brush tool to paint over any details you want to enhance.
 High Pass is perfect for sharpening eyes, hair, skin textures, and clothes.

 If you want to start improving your skills right now, I encourage you to start a creative Photoshop project.
 Download a bunch of free textures, add them to your portraits, and experiment as much as your heart desires!
+If you want more creative ideas, try creating a dispersion effect or pop art effect in portraits!

 We have a great article on photo manipulation experts to check out next!
-Or this article on creating digital art with text effects.

 And if you’re unfamiliar with adding new adjustment layers, how about checking this quick tutorial to using layers in Photoshop?